-- Turn off the engines if operating. - Cut off the power supply, the fuel supply. - Shut off the air supply using towels to block off the engine air inlets, intakes and outlets. - Cast the extinguisher product using the extinguisher vent located at the back of the aft cabins berths. - Make sure that the fire is completely under control. - Open the bay access hatch to make any necessary repair.
+- Turn off the engines if operating. - Cut off the power supply, the fuel supply and gas supply if required. - Shut off the air supply using towels to block off the engine air inlets, intakes and outlets. - Cast the extinguisher product using the extinguisher vent located at the back of the aft cabins berths. - Make sure that the fire is completely under control. - Open the bay access hatch to make any necessary repair.